dapsavoie/blockchain-developer-bootcamp-final-project/README.md

 ## Open another terminal and start the hardhat chain

-cd buyer-mints-nft

 yarn chain

 ## In the 3rd terminal

-cd buyer-mints-nft

 yarn deploy

 yarn start

-The app should be visible on localhost:3000 if you deployed locally or on the link above for rinkeby network.
+The app should be visible on localhost:3000 if you deployed locally.
+You can see what it should look like on the link to the hosted website above.